omnetpp/docs.omnetpp.org/tictoc/index.md

 @skipline EV <<

-When you run the simulation in the @opp runtime environment, the following output will appear in the log window:
+When you run the simulation in the OMNeT++ runtime environment, the following output will appear in the log window:

 <img src="images/step2b.png">